niieani/bash-oo-framework/README.md

  * *$someArray* will be an array of params with values from $4 till $8
  * *$nameForYourParam* will be a bash array containing all the following params

+This module works in bash 3 and 4 and if you only want to use it, get the file /lib/system/02_function.sh (you may remove the first function).

 Using types
 ===========